Spectroscopy: NMR, IR, and UV-Vis in Chemistry

 NMR Spectroscopy

-NMR spectrometers use radiofrequency radiation to excite hydrogen and carbon nuclei in a magnetic field.
-The resonant frequency of a nucleus depends on its chemical environment, providing detailed information about the molecular structure and dynamics.
+NMR spectrometers use radiofrequency radiation to excite atomic nuclei (commonly 1H and 13C) in a strong magnetic field.
+The resonant frequency of a nucleus depends on its chemical environment (shielding), providing detailed information about the molecular structure and dynamics.
+Chemical shifts and spin-spin coupling are key features in NMR spectra.

 IR Spectroscopy

 IR spectrometers measure the absorption of infrared radiation by a sample.
-Each functional group has characteristic absorption frequencies, allowing for the identification of functional groups within a molecule.
+Different functional groups absorb IR radiation at characteristic frequencies due to their vibrational modes.
+This allows for the identification of functional groups within a molecule.
+The spectrum is typically presented as transmittance (%) versus wavenumber (cm-1).

 UV-Vis Spectroscopy

 UV-Vis spectrometers measure the absorption of ultraviolet and visible light by a sample.
-The absorbance at specific wavelengths can be used to determine the electronic states of the molecule and its concentration.
+The absorbance at specific wavelengths can be used to determine the electronic transitions within the molecule and its concentration (using Beer-Lambert Law).
+This technique is particularly useful for conjugated systems.

 Types of Experiments